Critical questions to ask and answer about the future of global agriculture in an era of multiple crises

 Farmer fertilizing feild with tractor and sprayer.

-Fertilizer prices are soaring – and that’s an opportunity to promote more sustainable ways of growing crops
+Fertilizer prices are soaring – and that’s an opportunity for sustainability

 What is bioengineered food?
 An agriculture expert explains

-Unlike the US, Europe is setting ambitious targets for producing more organic food
+Unlike the US, Europe is setting ambitious targets for producing organic food

 Organic food has become mainstream but still has room to grow